 Mr. Perry has served as Executive Vice President-Chief Lending Officer since January 1, 2021.
 He served as Executive Vice President-Lending and Insurance from 2019 through December 2020.
 Prior to that, he served as Montana President from 2015 through 2018 and held various positions with Northwest FCS since being hired in 2004.
 Mr. Perry serves as Treasurer for the alumni board of directors of the Alpha Gamma Rho Fraternity at Montana State University, which is committed to helping young men develop professional and social skills to become exceptional leaders in agriculture.
 He serves as Secretary on the board of directors for the YMCA of the Inland Northwest.
 The YMCA of the Inland Northwest is part of the largest not-for-profit community service organization in America, working to meet the health and social service needs of men, women and children.
 Mr. Perry also serves as Secretary and Treasurer on the board of directors of Perry Ranch, Inc., a cattle ranch located in central Montana.
+Effective January 1, 2023, Mr. Perry became Chief Lending Officer-North of AgWest.

-John Phelan.
-Executive Vice President-Chief Risk and Credit Officer
+John Phelan, Executive Vice President-Chief Risk and Credit Officer

 Mr. Phelan has served as Executive Vice President-Chief Risk and Credit Officer since March 1, 2019.
 He served as Executive Vice President-Chief Risk Officer from 2011 through February 2019.
 Prior to that, he held various positions with Northwest FCS since being hired in 1992.
 Mr. Phelan is a member of the Farm Credit Foundations Trust Committee.
 This committee oversees the fiduciary and plan administrative functions of the benefit plans offered to a number of Farm Credit employers, including Northwest FCS.
+Effective January 1, 2023, Mr. Phelan became Chief Credit Officer of AgWest.